Bundle Method Overview

 Overview

 The bundle method represents a paradigm shift in how oracle data is delivered on Solana, eliminating write locks and reducing costs by 90%.
+With the new Ed25519 signature verification, bundles now require only 485 compute units for single feed verification, making them the most cost-efficient oracle solution on Solana.

 🚀 No Data Feed Accounts Required